chronicleprotocol/scribe/docs/General.md

 # [WIP] General Docs

+NOTE: Going to delete... just not juuuust yet ;)

 ## About bounded gas usage

 For many functions it is of utmost importance to have bounded gas usage.